PandeKalyani95/Wineq_DVC/README.md

 ### handel range of features for correct result
 - here main motive is that sometimes variables could be in some specific range
     - for ex:
         - our dataset have `blood presure" variable as we know blood presure never be '0' but some how by mistakly someone enter is 0 and after that model works but as we know blood presure could not be 0
-- so in this case we set a `min` and `max` value so model will perform correctly
-- form our data set we take `min` and `max` values for the perticular `features` and store that min and max values in `schema_in.json` file.
-- and using this `schema_in.json` file if feature value are outof the range then we will rise an `customized error(NotInRange)` which is present in `tests/test_config.py`
-- we need only indenpendent variables in `schema_in.json` file
+- so in this case we set a `min` and `max` value so model will perform correctly form our data set we take `min` and `max` values for the perticular `features` and store that min and max values in `schema_in.json` file. and using this `schema_in.json` file if feature value are outof the range then we will rise an `customized error(NotInRange)` which is present in `tests/test_config.py` we need only indenpendent variables in `schema_in.json` file

-note: now app is deployed successfully if we do chances in code and then push it into the git we don't have to so changes in anything
-- just check `github/action/"whatever we commit"` and see wether it will build successfully or not
+note: now app is deployed successfully if we do chances in code and then push it into the git we don't have to so changes in anything  just check `github/action/"whatever we commit"` and see wether it will build successfully or not

+#### Wine Quality project using MLflow in branch `main-mlflow`